cawasser/gl-playground/readme.md

 So what do we like about how things are done currently, at least from a UI/UX perspective?

-[ ] Pushing data from the server, using websockets
-[ ] Draggable screen organization (grids, etc)
+[ ] Pushing data from the server, using websockets and "subscriptions" [ ] Draggable screen organization (grids, etc)
-[ ] User ability to pick the data first, then the visualization technique [ ] Meta-data tagging on data sent by the server
-[ ] Meta-data tagging on widgets, documenting the kinds of data they can "easily" present [ ] Meta-data tags can be used to support data->visualization conversions [ ] Complex and visually pleasing charts and diagrams, including Sankey diagrams [ ] Preserving screen layout per user (personalization) at the Server
+[ ] User ability to pick the data first from what is available, then the visualization technique [ ] Meta-data tagging on data sent by the server, documenting the structure of the data provided [ ] Meta-data tagging on the widgets, documenting the kinds of data they can "easily" present [ ] Meta-data tags can be used to support data->visualization conversions [ ] Complex and visually pleasing charts and diagrams, including Sankey diagrams [ ] Preserving screen layout per user (personalization) at the Server

-## Improvements we'd like to see
+## Improvements we'd like to make

-[ ] True "event-driven" updates from the Server
-[ ] Support for query-driven updates as well
+[ ] True "event-driven" updates from the Server (as the default) [ ] Support for query-driven updates as well
 [ ] Move to a true OSS graphics library, like [oz](https://github.com/metasoarous/oz) [ ] User-buildable widgets (content), akin to Bret Victor's [Drawing Dynamic Visualizations](http://worrydream.com/#!/DrawingDynamicVisualizationsTalk)
 [ ] Inter-widget communications/sharing (of selections, configuration, etc)
+[ ] Support for all manner of React-based widget types, including Geo ([WorldWind](https://worldwind.arc.nasa.gov)/[Cesium](https://cesium.com/platform/cesiumjs/)), 3D ([three.js](https://threejs.org)), and others